We are pleased to announce that the winner of the Information Literacy Award 2022 are...

-The CILIP Information Literacy Group is proud to offer an award for achievement in the field of information literacy (IL).
+The CILIP Information Literacy Group and the Information School at the University of Sheffield are proud to offer an award for achievement in the field of information literacy (IL).
 IL “is the ability to think critically and make balanced judgements about any information we find and use.
 It empowers us as citizens to reach and express informed views and to engage fully in society”.
-IL applies within a number of contexts, including:

 The award is open to all practitioners, researchers and academics working in the IL field within the United Kingdom.
 Nominations may be from any sector.
 We welcome nominations for individuals as well as for groups/teams.
 The winning individual or team will receive £500 for personal use and £500 for their nominated charity.